openshift/enhancements/enhancements/microshift/lvms-topolvm-downstream-replacement.md

 ### Drawbacks

+The main draw back of this change is that it might cause issues during upgrade / downgrade of MicroShift.
+However, we plan to circumvent this by carefully testing the LVMS upgrade/downgrade in MicroShift through greenboot and the E2E test suite.
+Additionally, we will make sure that a rollback is possible even in case of upgrade/downgrade failure through our usual asset recreation.
-The main draw back of this change is that it might require manual remediation if a failure occurs during the upgrade process.
-Since this is a one-time change, we believe that the benefits of moving to LVMS outweigh this potential issue.
+Since this is a one-time change, we believe that the benefits of moving to LVMS outweigh this potential issue after testing accordingly.

 Additionally, the change will require some additional testing to ensure that the upgrade process works as expected.
 From now on we will need to issue rebase